p-hennel/copilot-study/src/content/en/start.md

 We know that trust is earned.
 Here’s what we’re doing to ensure your data is treated with the respect and care it deserves:

 - **You are always in control**: You decide if you want to participate, and you can revoke access at any time.
-- **Read-only access**: We only request read permissions from GitLab.
+- **Read-only access**: We only request read permissions from GitLab and Jira.
 We will never change or write anything.
 - **Immediate pseudonymization**: Any names or email addresses encountered are automatically and irreversibly hashed — making it impossible to trace data back to any individual.
 - **Full transparency**: After the data is collected, you can view and download exactly what we’ve gathered through the self-service portal.